school-brainhack/school-brainhack.github.io/content/en/project_guide/index.md

  This will create the `.html` file of your published version of your presentation!
 You are ready to go!

- The slides are adapted from a slide deck of one of our 2022 students @Andjelaaaa :tada:
+ The slides are adapted from a [slide deck](https://github.com/brainhack-school2022/dimitrijevic_project/blob/main/project_presentation.ipynb) of one of our 2022 students Andjela Dimitrijevic :tada:

 # Adding your project to the gallery